-The apostle Paul one time told his readers to follow him as he followed the example of Christ (1 Corinthians 11:1).
-There are both positives and negatives found in studying the lives of the people found in the Bible.
 We can look at the life of Jesus for a perfect example of how to live.
-Further, we can study the lives of godly people from Scripture to learn how to live in order to please God.
-Third, we can learn from the mistakes of both godly and ungodly Bible characters in order to avoid these problems in our own lives.
+Further, we can study the lives of godly people from Scripture to learn how to live in order to please God (for example, see Paul's instruction to the Corinthians in 1 Corinthians 11:1).
+We can learn from the mistakes of both godly and ungodly Bible characters in order to avoid these problems in our own lives.

 There are many ways to study Scripture, yet one of the most personal is the study of individual Bible characters.